duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_4_hw_assembly_db21m.md

 </div>

 ### Step 51
-Take the last of the longest 4-pin cables and connect it to the front bumper board, similarly to step 49.
+Take the last of the long 4-pin cables and connect it to the front bumper board, similarly to step 49.

 <div figure-id="fig:db21-step_51">
      <img src="db21-step_51.png" style='width: 40em' />